reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/ListFormatting-libraries-use-title-and-folder.md

 # SharePoint Column Formatting for Document libraries: Leveraging Name and Folder properties

 While referencing [$Title] in lists is straightforward, document libraries demand a nuanced approach.
-Instead of [$Name] or [$Title], delve into the intricacies of internal names like $FileLeafRef and $FileRef when working with column formatting.
+Instead of [$Name], had to delve into the intricacies of internal names like $FileLeafRef and $FileRef when working with column formatting.

 **$FileLeafRef**: Denotes the name of the file.
 **$FileRef**: Represents the server-relative URL of the file.